-In 2005, UCCS established the minor in Sustainable Development.
-Sustainable development commits to goals of inter- and intra-generational justice, human development, and sustaining physical and biological systems; these are often cast as the three pillars of sustainability: social equity, economic development, and environmental protection.
+In 2005, UCCS established the minor in Sustainability (prior to 2018 it was called Sustainable Development).
+Sustainability commits to goals of inter- and intra-generational justice, human development, and sustaining physical and biological systems; these are often cast as the three pillars of sustainability: social equity, economic development, and environmental protection.

-The campus-wide minor in Sustainable Development includes courses from a variety of departments and colleges at UCCS.
-Students in the minor are expected to identify core concepts and critiques of sustainable development; understand the current state of knowledge about global climate change; and develop independent and collaborative research skills.
+The campus-wide minor in Sustainability includes courses from a variety of departments and colleges at UCCS.
+Students in the minor are expected to identify core concepts and critiques of sustainability; understand the current state of knowledge about global climate change; and develop independent and collaborative research skills.

-Students earning the minor in Sustainable Development complete a minimum of 18 credit hours, 12 of which must be upper division.
+Students earning the minor in Sustainability complete a minimum of 18 credit hours, 12 of which must be upper division.
 The minor includes two required courses:

 - GES 1500: Introduction to Environmental Studies and Sustainability (offered only in fall semester)